 As part of the CNA process, DWR convened an Independent Review Board (IRB) to perform independent technical reviews of key deliverables and work products.
 Geosyntec senior staff serve as part of the IRB, which is reviewing and assessing measures and alternative plans developed by DWR to reduce risk associated with the project facilities and their operation.
-DWR awarded Geosyntec a five-year contract to serve as co-Independent Consultant and prepare the report for the Tenth Part 12D Safety Inspection of the Oroville Complex.
-The Part 12D Safety Inspection includes an extensive review of existing documentation for Oroville and the two saddle dams, including original construction documents and recent analyses and investigations conducted as a result of the Ninth Part 12D Safety Inspection.
-It also includes site visits and participation in a FERC Level 2 Risk Assessment.
-Once completed, the Tenth Part 12D Safety Inspection Report will comment on the safety and reliability of the Oroville Complex and recommend actions to reduce risk and enhance the safety of the facilities.
-Geosyntec staff also serve as part of the Level 2 Risk Assessment team providing subject matter expertise in the field of dam failure consequences.
+DWR awarded Geosyntec a five-year contract to serve as co-Independent Consultant and prepare the reports for the Tenth Part 12D Safety Inspection of the Oroville Complex.
+The Part 12D Safety Inspections included an extensive review of existing documentation for Oroville and the two saddle dams, including original construction documents and recent analyses and investigations conducted as a result of the Ninth Part 12D Safety Inspection.
+It also included site visits and participation in a FERC Level 2 Risk Assessment.
+The Tenth Part 12D Safety Inspection Reports comment on the safety and reliability of the Oroville Complex and recommend actions to reduce risk and enhance the safety of the facilities.
+Geosyntec staff have also served as part of the Level 2 Risk Assessment team providing subject matter expertise in the field of dam failure consequences.

-The Tenth Part 12D Safety Inspection Report for the Oroville Complex will be the first Part 12D Report for any hydroelectric project in the United States that incorporates results from a FERC Level 2 Risk Assessment.
-Geosyntec has been an integral part of the team pioneering the process for incorporating the Level 2 Risk Assessment results in the Part 12D Safety Report, with the ultimate goal of providing clear and actionable recommendations to reduce the overall risk for the project.
+The Tenth Part 12D Safety Inspection Reports for the Oroville Complex are the first Part 12D Reports for any hydroelectric project in the United States that incorporate results from a FERC Level 2 Risk Assessment.
+Geosyntec has been an integral part of the team pioneering the process for incorporating the Level 2 Risk Assessment results in the Part 12D Safety Reports, with the ultimate goal of providing clear and actionable recommendations to reduce the overall risk for the project.